-Each output consists of a normally open relay contact that can switch up to 5 amps at 30vdc.
-These contacts share a common terminal marked "COM", which may be connected to the positive side of the supply.
+Each output consists of a normally open relay contact that can switch up to 5 amps at 115vac.
+These contacts share a common terminal marked "COM".
+If the loads are the same voltage as the supply, install a jumper as shown below.
+If the loads are of a different voltage than the supply, connect the common terminal of the outputs to a power supply suitable for the load devices.
 Each load is connected to an output terminal.
-The other side of the load may be connected to the negative side of the supply.
-Use of a power distribution block (PDB-8) is an ideal way to make these connections
+The other side of the loads are connected to the common line of the supply.
+Use of a power distribution block (PDB-8\) is an ideal way to make these connections

 Inductive loads may greatly shorten the life of the output contacts.
-Use of a load suppressor (part number 30165) is highly recommended.
+Use of a load suppressor (part number 30165\) is highly recommended.